Creighton vs. Iowa: Odds, spread, over/under - November 14

 - Odds to win the national championship: +2500

-- Creighton is 13th-best in college basketball in terms of its odds to win the national championship (+2500), much higher than its computer rankings (147th).
+- In terms of its odds to win the national championship (+2500), Creighton is 12th-best in college basketball.
+It is way below that, 147th, according to computer rankings.

-- The implied probability of Creighton winning the national championship, based on its +2500 moneyline odds, is 3.8%.
+- Creighton has a 3.8% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!